adhamessam99/Blog/README.md

   Use Docker Compose to build and start all services: **docker-compose up --build**

-  # This will start the Rails application, PostgreSQL database, Redis for Sidekiq, and the Sidekiq worker.**
+  **This will start the Rails application, PostgreSQL database, Redis for Sidekiq, and the Sidekiq worker**